subpath/jupyter-recipes/README.md

 Collection of jupyter formatters and other stuff that I'm using on my projects both as pre-commit hooks and jupyter extensions.

+*This repo is created so I can reference it instead of searching for the pre-commit config file and jupyter lab extensions every time I start a new project*

 ## pre-commit hooks

 I'm using [nbQA](https://github.com/nbQA-dev/nbQA) with my pre-commit hook.